openstack/api-site/firstapp/source/orchestration.rst

 .. note:: The Orchestration module isn't deployed by default in every cloud.
 If these commands don't work, it means the Orchestration API isn't available; ask your support team for assistance.

-This section introduces the `HOT templating language <http://docs.openstack.org/developer/heat/template_guide/hot_guide.html>`_, and takes you throughsome of the common calls you will make when working with OpenStack Orchestration.
+This section introduces the `HOT templating language <http://docs.openstack.org/developer/heat/template_guide/hot_guide.html>`_, and takes you through some of the common calls you will make when working with OpenStack Orchestration.

 Unlike previous sections of this guide, in which you used your SDK to programmatically interact with OpenStack, in this section you'll be using the Orchestration API directly through Template files,